 It’s called amateur radio for a reason.
 It’s utilized primarily for non-professional work.
 For example, if a plumber wants to contact their head office from their job site, they won’t be using ham radio.

 Here are the uses of ham radio in the modern context:

 - Message exchange and communication of the non-commercial nature: Communication is the primary usage whenever it comes to any kind of radio service.
-Here, the exchange of messages is of non-commercial nature.
-The subjects vary from region to region, but it can be used for a lot of things, local news being extremely helpful for the area’s residents.
+Here, the exchange of messages is non-commercial.
+The subjects vary from region to region, but it can be used for a lot of things, local news is extremely helpful for the area’s residents.

 - Experimentation with wireless technology: A lot of people become quite fascinated with radio technology at a very young age.
-Ham radio gives them the opportunity to do further experimentation with transmission and reception of long-distance communication, often requiring them to build parts of hardware for the entire system themselves.
+Ham radio allows them to do further experimentation with transmission and reception of long-distance communication, often requiring them to build parts of hardware for the entire system themselves.

 - Recreation and hobby: As a hobby, ham radio gives one more room to explore, because the license means you can use better equipment and have lesser restrictions.
 Private recreation is a large part of overall ham radio usage.

 - Emergency communication: Ham radio enables users to indulge in emergency communication when other services are down due to natural disasters.
 Ham radio equipment easily runs on batteries or generators.
 Therefore, they can be used to dispatch critical information, advice, and warnings, as well as run as the standard emergency communication channel when other services are down, including cellphones.

 - Contests and radio sports: There are many radio contests that ham radios facilitate.
 Besides contests, there are radio sports, award ceremonies, and entire groups devoted to exchange contest information.